-Two difficulties are to be expected: (1) with small validation samples, the statistics might be far from their asymptotic values (i.e. one should not expect that 95% of the points fall within a 95% confidence interval), and (2) the definition of confidence intervals requires to know the shape of the errors distribution.
+Two difficulties are to be expected: (1) with small validation samples, the statistics might be far from their asymptotic values (i.e., one should not expect that 95% of the points fall within a 95% confidence interval), and (2) the definition of confidence intervals requires to know the shape of the errors distribution.

-Considering the latter point, the part of the prediction uncertainty due to the correction function $(u_f)$ can be assumed to have a normal distribution: the optimal regression coefficients being the combination of many uncertain contributions $(o_s)$ with finite variance (Eqn.
-29-30), the Central Limit Theorem ensures that they are normally distributed.
-This is not the case for the method inadequacy term $d_m$ , represent-
+Considering the latter point, the part of the prediction uncertainty due to the correction function $(u_f)$ can be assumed to have a normal distribution: the optimal regression coefficients being the combination of many uncertain contributions $(o_s)$ with finite variance (eqs 28 and 29), the Central Limit Theorem ensures that they are normally distributed.
+This is not the case for the method inadequacy term $d{m}$ , representing essentially the residual errors distributions, which are often non normal (Figures 4-6).
+It is therefore to be expected that confidence intervals built on a normality hypothesis will not be fully consistent with the validation data.